 What you should not wear in Prague

-As I mentioned there are no religious or other reasons for wearing or not wearing a particular type of clothing.
+As I mentioned there are no religious or other reasons for wearing or not wearing a particular type of clothing in Prague.

-I couldn’t think of anything specific that would be forbidden to wear in Prague – you can get away with wearing any clothes style.
+I couldn’t think of anything specific that would be forbidden to wear in Prague – you can get away with wearing any clothing style.

-One thing that I’d recommend and that’s just based on personal experience is that it’s quite tricky to wear white clothes and keep it white.
+One thing that I’d recommend and that’s just based on personal experience is that it’s quite tricky to wear white clothes and keep them white.

 What I mean, is that Prague can be quite dusty and white shirts, teeshirts or dresses are difficult to keep white.